 What is covered by the Higher Education Opportunity?

-For each child who receives the HEO benefit, the university will pay the in-state matriculation fees, less any Bright Futures scholarship award, for a maximum of 132 credit hours (including hours already completed) toward an undergraduate degree at the University of Florida or a state public community/state college in the event the child is not admitted to the University of Florida).
-The program is limited to covering 12 credit hours per regular semester and 6 credit hours total per 12-week summer semester.
+For each child who receives the HEO benefit, the university will pay the in-state matriculation fees, less any Bright Futures scholarship award, for a maximum of 132 credit hours toward an undergraduate degree at the University of Florida or a state public community/state college in the event the child is not admitted to the University of Florida.
+The program is limited to covering 12 credit hours per spring and fall semesters and 6 credit hours for the summer semester.

 What is not covered by the Higher Education Opportunity?

 The HEO does not cover any costs outside of the in-state matriculation fees, including costs associated with housing, books, late registration, late payment, materials, lab fees, or supplies.
 Additionally, the HEO does not cover state required or local fees associated with tuition.
 These can include capital improvement, building, activity and service, athletic, health, and transportation access fees (although this list may not be exhaustive).
 For a breakdown of current tuition fees at the University of Florida, please visit the University Bursar website.

 Matriculation fees are the actual instructional fees charged by an academic institution to take college courses.

 How can I figure out exactly how much the HEO is going to cover?

 You can find out how much of the tuition the HEO will cover by subtracting the in-state matriculation fees from the total fees per credit hour and then multiplying that number by the amount of credits the student is taking.
 Any money from Bright Futures should be subtracted from that amount.